Reginald Pinney: Brigade commander in France

-The Wessex Division—now numbered as the 43rd—had been assigned for duty in India to free up regular units there, with its staff and support units held back to form the framework of the new 8th Division, which was formed from returning regular battalions.
-As a result, Pinney was relieved from command of his Territorial brigade in October and assigned to command the newly formed 23rd Brigade, made up from three battalions that had been on garrison duty in Malta and one from Egypt.
-All were regular units, with very few reservists, but having spent a long period in colonial stations they were considered as only partially trained compared to the units serving with the Expeditionary Force.
+The Wessex Division—now numbered as the 43rd—had been assigned for duty in India to free up Regular units there, with its staff and support units held back to form the framework of the new 8th Division, which was formed from returning Regular battalions.
+As a result, Pinney, promoted in August to the temporary rank of brigadier general, was relieved from command of his Territorial brigade in October and assigned to command the newly formed 23rd Infantry Brigade, made up from three battalions that had been on garrison duty in Malta and one from Egypt.
+The four battalions of Pinney's 23rd Brigade were the 2nd Cameronians, 2nd Devonshires, 2nd Middlesex and 2nd West Yorkshires; all from Malta bar the Devonshires in Egypt.
+All were Regular units, with very few reservists, but, having spent a long period in colonial stations, they were considered as only partially trained compared to the units serving with the BEF.

-The 8th Division was sent to France in November 1914; immediately after arrival, two battalions were deployed to hold a section of the front line for a week during the closing stages of the First Battle of Ypres.
+The 8th Division, under the command of Major-General Francis Davies, was sent to France in November; immediately after arrival, two battalions were deployed to hold a section of the front line for a week during the closing stages of the First Battle of Ypres.
 However, the brigade did not see its first major action under Pinney's command until 10 March 1915, when it was committed to action as part of the Battle of Neuve Chapelle.
-The 23rd Brigade met heavy resistance when it began its attack, due to a failure by the divisional artillery to bombard a large section of the defenders' trenches; the 2nd Middlesex, making a frontal attack, were wiped out almost completely.
+Pinney's 23rd Brigade met heavy resistance when it began its attack, due to a failure by the divisional artillery to bombard a large section of the defenders' trenches; the 2nd Middlesex, making a frontal assault, were wiped out almost completely.
 The other lead battalion of the brigade, the 2nd Cameronians, was enfiladed from the undamaged sector and took heavy losses, losing almost all its officers and retreating in confusion.
 Pinney quickly learned of this—he was only two hundred yards from the front line—and decided to continue the attack.
 As he was not able to call for artillery support, the only possible approach was to send in the two reserve battalions.
 The second assault suffered heavy casualties at the outset, and quickly had to be called off when it was discovered that the corps artillery was about to fire on the positions being attacked; the Devonshires and West Yorkshires were withdrawn, having taken high casualties and achieved little.
 After this, the attack continued to bog down, and whilst there was some success elsewhere in the divisional sector, nothing more was achieved by 23rd Brigade.
-Following Neuve Chapelle, the brigade was reinforced with two Territorial battalions.
+Following Neuve Chapelle, the brigade was reinforced with two battalions of the TF, the 1st/6th Cameronians and the 1st/7th Middlesex.
 At the Battle of Aubers on 9 May, 23rd Brigade was held in reserve by 8th Division and so escaped the heavy casualties of the two attacking brigades.
 Around noon a scratch force of all available infantry was pushed forward by the divisional commander to support these two brigades, including some units of Pinney's brigade.